“They’re Just Kids”: Man Sits Still Like a Statue While Kids Bounce on Him, SA Entertained

 The man sits and watches the kids bounce on him

 In the clip, the toddlers have a blast, jumping off the couch and performing flips while the man holds a scatter cushion in his lap.
-Despite the excitement, the man doesn't flinch or move, remaining still like a statue and leading to a flood of reactions on social media.
+Despite their wild game and excitement, the man doesn't flinch or move, remaining still like a statue and leading to a flood of reactions on social media.

 Watch the Facebook video below: